Planning For Assisted Living, Nursing Home Or Long-Term Care in Los Angeles and Orange County

 VA Benefits (Aid and Attendance): Veterans, and certain spouses of deceased veterans, may be eligible to the VAs Aid and Attendance program, which could provide a monthly income to veterans (or their surviving spouses) to help pay the costs of home care, and even assisted living facility care.
 Note: For more information on Veterans Benefits, please click here to see Veteran Planning information.

 Please be advised that the information on this site is not meant to be construed as legal advice.
-If you need legal advice, or for more information about planning for long term care and assisted living, please contact our office at (562) 594-4200 for a FREE 30-minute consultation!
+If you need legal advice or for more information about planning for long term care and assisted living in Los Angeles and Orange County, our Elder Law Attorney can help you.
+Please contact our office at (562) 526-6941 for a FREE 30-minute consultation!